 Document how records will be securely destroyed once they’re no longer needed.
 Whether done in-house or through a third-party vendor, destruction methods should meet HIPAA standards and reduce the risk of unauthorized access.

-How To Create and Implement a Medical Record Retention Schedule
+How To Create a Medical Records Retention Policy

 Secure and Compliant Record Destruction

-Once a record has reached the end of its retention period, it must be disposed of properly to protect patient privacy and maintain compliance.
+Once a record has reached the end of its retention period, it must be disposed of properly to protect patient privacy.
 Follow these best practices to ensure your destruction process is both secure and legally sound:

 Create a Destruction Policy